 Pick Your Situation Carefully

 This might sound obvious, but not everybody understands which situation portrays them in the best light.
 Sometimes, we are not the best judges of our own character.
 The basic principle is that you avoid over-complicating things.
 First of all, because you will not have much time to develop a point in full.
-Secondly, because this will help you make more impact.
+Secondly, because this will help you have a greater impact.

 Again, as with a movie, your set up needs clear characters.
 Pick your “enemies” carefully: a situation where you are ignoring your superiors or alienating other teams might be detrimental for you.
 Likewise, this situation should be something where you had direct oversight.
 Perhaps it was an activity that was in a grey zone in terms of jurisdiction, but it should not look like you intervened in something that was not connected to your position or irrelevant for the interview.